memgraph/docs/memgraph_versioned_docs/version-2.4.2/how-to-guides/networkx.md

 ---

 NetworkX is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
 Memgraph has [**`nxalg`**](/docs/mage/query-modules/python/nxalg) query module, which is a wrapper around NetworkX graph algorithms.
 It also provides **[Graph Analyzer](/mage/query-modules/python/graph-analyzer)** query module, which utilizes the NetworkX library.
-Besides that, you can create a custom query module which uses the NetworkX library.
-Through this how-to guide, you are going to learn:
+Besides that, you can create a custom query module that uses the NetworkX library.
+Through this how-to guide, you can find out:

 - [**How to run NetworkX algorithms in Memgraph Lab**](#how-to-run-networkx-algorithms-in-memgraph-lab)
 - [**How to implement custom NetworkX module**](#how-to-implement-custom-networkx-module)